CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 CluedIn is ready when all the status checks are green.

-Open your browser and CluedIn will be available under [http://app.127.0.0.1.nip.io:9080](http://app.127.0.0.1.nip.io:9080).
+Open your browser, and CluedIn will be available under [http://app.127.0.0.1.nip.io:9080](http://app.127.0.0.1.nip.io:9080).

 ![First screen](../assets/images/deployment/first-screen-app.png)

 #### Creating an organization

-In order to use CluedIn you need to create an *organization*.
+To use CluedIn, you need to create an *organization*.
-You can use the following command to create an account from the command line
+You can use the following command to create an account from the command line.

 ```shell
 ./cluedin.ps1 createorg -name foobar -pass Foobar23!